brunch/handlebars-brunch/README.md

     * __amd__: _(Boolean)_ If true, include the AMD version of the handlebars file.
 Default `false`
     * __enabled__: _(Boolean)_ If false, do not automatically include any handlebars file.
 Default `true`
 * __pathReplace__: _(RegExp)_ Sets the regular expression applied against the source file path to create the module name.
 Matched characters are removed.
 Default `/^.*templates\//`
+* __namespace__: _(String or Function)_ Defines a global namespace to bind templates to.
+If a function is provided, the path of each source file is provided as an argument and the function should return a string specifying the namespace that template should be attached to.
+Segmented namespaces such as `JST.Templates` are supported.
+No default.

 **Example:**
 ```coffeescript